asep3192/Guess_The_Number_Wiki/downloads/GTN-Easygamemode-V1.2-OfficalRelease/README_GTN_EASY.txt

 Date Released
-Guess The Number - Easy Gamemode Menu Update  was released to the public on May 16, 2025 (5/16/25) but was delayed to 5/19/25 (May 19, 2025) on the Easy page of the Guess The Number wiki.
+Guess The Number - Easy Gamemode Menu Update & Accebility Help Menu Update was released to the public on May 16, 2025 (5/16/25) but was delayed to 5/19/25 (May 19, 2025) on the Easy page of the Guess The Number wiki.
 Guess The Number - Easy Gamemode Version 1 was released to the public on March 17, 2025 (3/17/25) on the Easy page of the Guess The Number wiki.

 Where to find other game modes